XSakibxHossainX/Android/README.md

-# Android implementations in Java
+# Android basic & important elements that we always need to use it.